ivanhan0511/ivan-blog/content/post/welcome.md

 ## TODO TASKS
-- [ ] Take photos for all posts
+- [ ] Take some photos for most posts
-- [ ] Write content for all posts
+- [x] Write content for all posts
-- [ ] Make my posts can be found on internet